ah-naf/SimpleOJ/README.md

 - **Problem Management**: Authenticated users can add, edit, and delete programming problems, complete with custom test cases.
 - **Code Execution**: All users can run their code on the problem page.
 Code submissions and verifications are available for signed-in users.
 - **Submission Feedback**: After submitting code, users receive immediate feedback on whether their solution is accepted, incorrect, or has timed out (TLE).
-- **History and Downloads**: Users can view their past submissions for each problem and download their code.
+- **History**: Users can view their past submissions for each problem and view their code.
+- **Status**: Users can see everyones recent submissions.

 ### Running Code